 Farm: Mr. Lukman's farm

-Processing: Fully washed & dried on African beds
+Processing: Fully washed & sun-dried or dried in guardiolas

 Altitude: 1,200+ metres above sea level